 Measure and Probability on General Spaces

-In this chapter we will investigate the difficulties in defining measure and probability theory on general mathematical spaces, with a focus on concepts instead of technical details.
+Here we will investigate the difficulties in defining measure and probability theory on general mathematical spaces, with a focus on concepts instead of technical details.
 We will first discuss why measures allocated to individual elements does not, in general, provide enough information to define a consistent allocation for all subsets.
 Then we will consider how certain pathological subsets on some spaces can obstruct consistent allocations over the full power set, and how we can systematically remove these obstructions in practice.
-Finally we will present the most general form of measure and probability theory that can be applied to any mathematical space and then discuss some common applications.
+Finally we will present the most general form of measure and probability theory that can be applied to any mathematical space and discuss some common applications.

 1 Allocation Over Elements

-Recall that in Chapter One we first defined measures and probability distributions as allocations over the individual elements in a finite set.
-More formally we were able to define a measure as a function that mapped each element to its allocation of the total measure, \begin{alignat*}{6} \mu :\; & X & &\rightarrow& \; & [0, \infty] & \\ & x & &\mapsto& & \mu(x) &. \end{alignat*}
+Recall that in Chapter One we first defined measures and probability distributions as allocations to the individual elements in a finite set.
+More formally, we were able to define a measure as a function that mapped each element to its allocation of the total measure, \begin{alignat*}{6} \mu :\; & X & &\rightarrow& \; & [0, \infty] & \\ & x & &\mapsto& & \mu(x) &. \end{alignat*}

-This element-wise allocation then allowed us to define the measure allocated to subsets.
-In particular the measure allocated to a subset \mathsf{x} \subset X was unambiguously determined by summing up the measures allocated to the included elements, \mu(\mathsf{x}) = \sum_{x \in \mathsf{x}} \mu(x).
+This element-wise allocations then allowed us to define the measure allocated to subsets.
+Specifically, the measure allocated to a subset \mathsf{x} \subset X was unambiguously determined by summing up the measures allocated to the included elements, \mu(\mathsf{x}) = \sum_{x \in \mathsf{x}} \mu(x).
 On finite spaces this construction gives us a consistent allocation in the sense that the total measure is always preserved no matter how we might decompose the ambient set into subsets.

-Conveniently this construction does extend to spaces with countably infinite numbers of elements, such as the integers.
-In these spaces every subset contains at most a countably infinite number of elements and sums of measures will always converge to well-defined values.
+Conveniently, this construction does extend to spaces with countably infinite numbers of elements, such as the integers.
+In these spaces every subset contains at most a countably infinite number of elements, and sums of measures will always converge to well-defined values.
 Element-wise measure allocations on finite and countably infinite spaces are also known as mass functions, with element-wise probability allocations also known as probability mass functions.

 Mass functions are particularly straightforward to visualize when X is not only countable but also ordered, such as the integers or a subset of the integers.
 In this case we can visualize the element-wise allocations with a sequence of vertical bars stacked next to each other (Figure 1).

-Unfortunately the element-wise construction does not extend any further.
+Unfortunately, the element-wise construction does not extend any further.
 Once we consider spaces with uncountably infinite numbers of elements, such as the real numbers, we have to confront subsets with uncountably infinite numbers of elements where sums start to misbehave.

-Consider for example a subset \mathsf{x} where each of the included elements has been allocated exactly zero measure.
-If \mathsf{x} contains only a finite or countably infinite number of elements then the sum of these zero measures always yields zero.
+Consider, for example, a subset \mathsf{x} where each of the included elements has been allocated exactly zero measure.
+If \mathsf{x} contains only a finite or countably infinite number of elements, then the sum of these zero measures always yields zero.

 When \mathsf{x} contains an uncountably infinite number of elements, however, the sum of the individual element measures is not necessarily zero.
-In fact it can give any value between zero and infinity; uncountably infinite spaces have so many elements that we can very much get something from nothing!
+In fact, it can give any value between zero and infinity.
+Uncountably infinite spaces have so many elements that we can very much get something from nothing!

 2 Allocation Over All Subsets

-In Chapter One we also considered defining a measure by specifying allocations to each subset in the power set, \begin{alignat*}{6} \mu :\; & 2^{X} & &\rightarrow& \; & [0, \infty] & \\ & \mathsf{x} & &\mapsto& & \mu(\mathsf{x}) &. \end{alignat*} Importantly these subsets allocations needed to be consistent with each other to match the behavior of those derived from individual element allocations.
-For any finite collection of disjoint subsets we should have \mu( \cup_{i = 1}^{I} \mathsf{x} ) = \sum_{i = 1}^{I} \mu( \mathsf{x}_{i}).
+In Chapter One we also considered defining a measure by specifying allocations to each subset in the power set, \begin{alignat*}{6} \mu :\; & 2^{X} & &\rightarrow& \; & [0, \infty] & \\ & \mathsf{x} & &\mapsto& & \mu(\mathsf{x}) &. \end{alignat*} Importantly, these subsets allocations needed to be consistent with each other to match the behavior derived from summing over individual element allocations.
+In particular, for any finite collection of disjoint subsets we should have \mu( \cup_{i = 1}^{I} \mathsf{x} ) = \sum_{i = 1}^{I} \mu( \mathsf{x}_{i}).

 2.1 Consistent Allocations

-Before answering this question let’s take a second to define exactly what kind of consistency we need.
-Because finite spaces feature only a finite number of subsets we only ever have to consider the consistency of a finite collection of subsets at a time.
-More formally if \{ \mathsf{x}_{1}, \ldots, \mathsf{x}_{i}, \ldots, \mathsf{x}_{I} \} is any finite collection of disjoint subsets, \mathsf{x}_{i} \cap \mathsf{x}_{i' \ne i} = \emptyset, then a consistent measure should give \mu( \cup_{i = 1}^{I} \mathsf{x} ) = \sum_{i = 1}^{I} \mu( \mathsf{x}_{i}).
-Regardless of how many elements the ambient space contains, consistency of a measure over any finite collection of subsets is known as finite additivity.
+Because finite spaces feature only a finite number of subsets, we only ever have to consider the consistency of a finite collection of subsets at a time.
+More formally, if \{ \mathsf{x}_{1}, \ldots, \mathsf{x}_{i}, \ldots, \mathsf{x}_{I} \} is any finite collection of disjoint subsets, \mathsf{x}_{i} \cap \mathsf{x}_{i' \ne i} = \emptyset, then a consistent measure should give \mu( \cup_{i = 1}^{I} \mathsf{x} ) = \sum_{i = 1}^{I} \mu( \mathsf{x}_{i}).
+This property is known as finite additivity.

 More general spaces can feature infinitely many subsets, and hence different possible notions of additive consistency.
-For example on a countably infinite space the subset allocations derived from a mass function are consistent across countably infinite collections of subsets.
-If \{ \mathsf{x}_{1}, \ldots, \mathsf{x}_{i}, \ldots \} is any countably infinite collection of disjoint subsets with with \mathsf{x}_{i} \cap \mathsf{x}_{i' \ne i} = \emptyset then \mu( \cup_{i} \mathsf{x} ) = \sum_{i} \mu( \mathsf{x}_{i}).
+For example, on a countably infinite space the subset allocations derived from a mass function are consistent across countably infinite collections of subsets.
+If \{ \mathsf{x}_{1}, \ldots, \mathsf{x}_{i}, \ldots \} is any countably infinite collection of disjoint subsets with with \mathsf{x}_{i} \cap \mathsf{x}_{i' \ne i} = \emptyset, then \mu( \cup_{i} \mathsf{x} ) = \sum_{i} \mu( \mathsf{x}_{i}).
 This is known as countable additivity.

 2.2 Sub-Additivity and Super-Additivity

-Specifically many uncountably infinite spaces feature disjoint subsets that will always behave sub-additivity, \begin{align*} \mathsf{x}_{1} \cup \mathsf{x}_{2} &= \emptyset \\ \mu( \mathsf{x}_{1} \cup \mathsf{x}_{2} ) &< \mu( \mathsf{x}_{1}) + \mu( \mathsf{x}_{2} ) \end{align*} no matter how we try to define the allocation!
-In other words the power set will always be infiltrated by certain subsets that are always less than the sum of their parts and obstruct a consistent definition of measure.
+Specifically, many uncountably infinite spaces feature disjoint subsets that will always behave sub-additivity, \begin{align*} \mathsf{x}_{1} \cap \mathsf{x}_{2} &= \emptyset \\ \mu( \mathsf{x}_{1} \cup \mathsf{x}_{2} ) &< \mu( \mathsf{x}_{1}) + \mu( \mathsf{x}_{2} ) \end{align*} no matter how we try to define the allocations!
+In other words, the power set will always be contaminated by certain subsets that are always less than the sum of their parts.
+This contamination obstruct a fully consistent definition of measure.

-At the same time we can generally show that there exist disjoint subsets that are super-additive, \begin{align*} \mathsf{x}_{1} \cup \mathsf{x}_{2} &= \emptyset \\ \mu( \mathsf{x}_{1} \cup \mathsf{x}_{2} ) &> \mu( \mathsf{x}_{1}) + \mu( \mathsf{x}_{2} ). \end{align*} In other words if the measure allocated to these subsets and the measure allocated to their union then we will always appear to end up with measure than what had been initially allocated.
+At the same time, we can generally prove the existence of disjoint subsets that are super-additive, \begin{align*} \mathsf{x}_{1} \cap \mathsf{x}_{2} &= \emptyset \\ \mu( \mathsf{x}_{1} \cup \mathsf{x}_{2} ) &> \mu( \mathsf{x}_{1}) + \mu( \mathsf{x}_{2} ). \end{align*} If we compare the measure allocated to these subsets to the measure allocated to their union, then we will always appear to end up with more measure than what had been initially allocated.

 What makes these pathological subsets even more awkward is that we can’t actually construct them from explicit conditions.
-Given typical assumptions about infinity all we can do is prove that these subsets exist.
+Given typical assumptions about infinity, all we can do is prove that these subsets exist.
 These phantom subsets are known as non-constructive objects.

 3 \sigma-Algebras